StanfordAHA/aha_tutorial/index.md

 Preliminary setup: [**Read about Docker**]({{ site.baseurl }}/docker/)

-Tutorial steps: (Coming soon!)

-If you are interested in attending this tutorial, make sure to sign up for it when registering for [MICRO 2024](https://microarch.org/micro57/index.php).
+If you are interested in attending this tutorial, make sure to sign up for Sunday when registering for [MICRO 2024](https://microarch.org/micro57/index.php).

 ## Overview